 Introduction to Bellingham, Washington

 Bellingham, Washington, in Whatcom county, is 80 miles N of Seattle, Washington.
-About 67,171 people live in Bellingham.

 The name of this area was derived from the bay on which it is situated.
 George Vancouver, who landed here in June 1792, named the bay after Sir William Bellingham who worked for the Royal Navy as a controller of the storekeeper's account.
 The earliest white settlers arrived in 1854.
 In November 1903, the four towns around Bellingham Bay, Whatcom, Sehome, Bellingham, and Fairhaven, were consolidated and incorporated as Bellingham.

 - American Museum of Radio and Electricity

 - Lake Whatcom